 - Relational Model by Codd (1970): mathematical foundation: set theory, - only a single structural concept Relation, - entity/object types and relationship types are uniformly modeled by relation schemata. - properties of entities/objects and relationships are represented by attributes (in the relation schemata). - a relation schema consists of a name and a set of attributes, Continent: name, area - each attribute is associated with a domain that specifies the allowed values of the attribute.
 Often, attributes also can have a null value.
-Continent: name: VARCHAR(25), area: NUMBER - A (relational) database schema R is given by a (finite) set of (relation) schemata.
-Continent: ...; Country: ...; City: ...; encompasses: ... - for every relation, a set of (primary) key attributes is distinguished
+Continent: name: VARCHAR(25), area: NUMBER - "First Normal Form": only domains of atomic datatypes, no records, lists, sets etc. - A (relational) database schema R is given by a (finite) set of (relation) schemata.
+Continent: ...; Country: ...; City: ...; encompasses: ...; isMember: ... - for every relation, a set of (primary) key attributes is distinguished